 Things I (re)learned while programming a RSS newsfeed website

-- Reading time: 2 mins.
+Posted in blogposts with tags rss javascript projects - - Reading time: 2 mins.

 I was annoyed by all the sports news in my newsfeed, so I set out to write my own.